E.g., 06/16/2026

 Revisiting the Need for Appointed Counsel

 Despite the complexity of immigration law and procedures, most immigrants in the United States facing removal lack legal representation.
 Although federal statute affords “the privilege of being represented,” to persons in removal proceedings, appointed counsel must be “at no expense to the government.”
-This brief examines the “no expense” restriction and its effect on case outcomes.
-It then outlines a number of ways in which legal representation could be increased without significant federal funding.
+This policy brief examines the “no expense” restriction and its effect on case outcomes.
+It then examines three models that could increase legal representation without significant federal funding.